chandan-02/anime-facts-rest-api/README.md

 - Install necessary dependencies : `cd anime-facts-rest-api` & `npm install`

-- Create a database and tables in postgreSQL add data in them ( use data.sql ).
+- Create a database and tables in postgreSQL & add data in them ( use data.sql ).

-- Create an .env file and fill the required **postgres** details.
+- Create an .env file and fill the required **postgres connection** details.

 - Run : `npm run dev`